 Typically the company will guarantee that your system will work for the lifetime of your power purchase agreement.
 That means that they will:

-Providers of solar leases allow you to lease your solar energy system for a monthly cost that is typically 30% – 50% smaller than your electricity bill.
-Historically, solar companies like SolarCity dominated the solar lease industry, but after Tesla’s acquisition, numerous other solar companies have emerged as a provider of solar leases.
+Providers of solar leases allow you to lease your solar energy system for a monthly cost.
+One that is typically 30% – 50% smaller than your electricity bill.
+Historically, solar companies like SolarCity dominated the solar lease industry.
+But after Tesla’s acquisition, numerous other solar companies have emerged as a provider of solar leases.

-Solar leases and Solar PPAs were a revolutionary way to remove the historically high entry barrier to purchase a solar energy system.
-But solar energy systems are now more affordable than ever, and financing is even easier to access than ever before, which has allowed solar financing to be a viable option for homes and businesses interested in owning the system vs. a solar lease and solar PPA.
-With solar financing, you can benefit from owning the system, like being eligible for the Federal ITC of 26% in 2020.
+Solar Leases and Solar PPAs were a revolutionary way to remove the historically high entry barrier to purchase a solar energy system.
+But solar energy systems are now more affordable than ever.
+And solar financing is even easier to access than ever before.
+Which has allowed solar financing to be a viable option for homes and businesses interested in owning the system vs. a solar lease and solar PPA.
+With solar financing, you can benefit from owning the system, like being eligible for the Federal ITC of 26% in 2021.

 There is no such thing as “Free Solar.
 “It is Used to Describe No Upfront Cost Solar.